Board of Trustees

 Trustees

-The RIT Board of Trustees consists of 44 active trustees (including the President of the University and representatives of the RIT Alumni Association, the Women’s Council of RIT, and the National Advisory Group of the National Technical Institute for the Deaf) and 29 trustees of emeritus status.
-Currently, the total number of active and emeriti trustees is 73.
+The RIT Board of Trustees consists of 42 active trustees (including the President of the university and representatives of the RIT Alumni Association and the National Advisory Group of the National Technical Institute for the Deaf) and 23 trustees of emeritus status.
+Currently, the total number of active and emeriti trustees is 65.